BCGardner/snn-classifier/lib/data/README.md

 - Normalising this dataset gives better accuracy.
 - Using an MLP containing 30 hidden neurons gives an accuracy of 96.8 % after normalisation, after 601 iterations.

+## mnist_spikes

+- Contains 150 samples, X spike trains per sample.
+- Raw output of scanline-encoder on a subset of MNIST.
+- Subset and number of spike trains subject to change.